a-j-wood/rt-extension-sharesearchlink/README.md

 - Set up the database

-    After running `make install` for the first time, you will need to create the database table for this extension, using the file `etc/dbsetup.sql`.
+    After running `make install` for the first time, you will need to create the database tables for this extension.
+Use `etc/schema-mysql.sql` for MySQL or MariaDB, or `etc/schema-postgresql.sql` for PostgreSQL.

 - Edit your `/opt/rt4/etc/RT_SiteConfig.pm`